Traumatic Brain Injuries

 Children have similar symptoms however they also have unique concerns with brain injuries.
 Pediatric TBI victims often require a lot more intervention by their parents and family.
 Pediatric brain injury combined with certain interactions can interfere with future learning.
 The physical, cognitive and behavioral surroundings must be made to fit the TBI child’s individual condition.
 Any effects of an early onset of TBI may not become apparent until later in life.
 Children with traumatic brain injury tend to have many social and behavioral issues with other children and trouble relating to them.
 The cognitive issues, behavioral issues, and comprehension issues detailed above also pertain to pediatric TBI victims.
 The major difference is a pedi TBI may more severely alter the learning ability of the child compared to an adult who has a fully developed brain.

 Albuquerque Personal Injury lawyers understand traumatic brain injury victim may need to deal with ongoing medical, emotional and physical treatment.
 Ron Bell Injury Lawyers believe all clients deserve their rights protected and reasonable compensation when involved in any accident.
-Contact Ron Bell Personal Injury firm today for a free consultation.
+Contact Ron Bell Injury Lawyers today for a free consultation.